warpr/data-x-data/README.md

     1. Screen resolution
     2. User agent string

-This is the information I want to know as a web developer when add features or otherwise make changes to an existing site.
+This is the information I want to know as a web developer when I add features or otherwise make changes to an existing site.